HAS-Tools-Fall2020/homework-Bensketball/Submissions/mitchell_HW5.md

 3/3 - Awesome work.
 I really like your plotting.
 This week we are going to talk about matplotlib so you have a great head start.

 One note for next time - In the md you should just include a text answer to the questions rather than copying the chunks of code.
 I would treat this more as the report part as I have access to the code too.
 ___

+*Thank you!
+Sounds good for the future.
+I found an HTML format that allows you to put python, in python format, into markdown files.
+I thought it might be easier to read the code this way. :)  For ease of grading, is it better for you if I just copy the python file (.py) into the submissions folder rather than linking it?*

 ___
 ### Table of Contents: